tgirke/rcf/alerts.md

 ## Unexpected exceptions

 For the most current information on short-term exceptions of the cluster please consult the [HPCC Twitter site](https://twitter.com/UCR_HPCC).
-Additional information may be posted here.
+Also see Tweet window at the bottom of this and other pages of the HPCC website.
+Additional information and updates may be posted on this page as well.

 ## Scheduled exceptions and downtimes